ndoering/smartfridge/documents/presentation.md

 ## System & Software Design
 - Consider flexibility and expandiblity
 - Take the user's perspective
+- Fixed requirements upfront
 - Incrementally enhance basic prototype
 - Integrate testing early on

+## Automated testing and deployment
+- provides more confidence in code written
+- time-consuming to setup